Terms & Conditions

 5. We may keep the object’s information and images live in our online Gallery for a period of circa 30 days.
 However, upon receipt of full payment, the buyer may request removal of the object from the website.
 We reserve the photographic rights for all items sold by us.

 6. The purchase price payable by the buyer will be the sum of the merchandise, packing, shipping and insurance as indicated on the final checkout-ordering page.
 Ownership rights pass as soon as we receive the purchase price.
 The shipment will be prepared in the course of 3-5 days and dispatched via UK postal service Royal Mail.
 We use tracked services that will require your signature upon receipt of the shipment.
 If you desire to use a different courier, please state your preference upon purchase.
 For items that weigh more than 2 kg will we use a courier service.
 You will receive the tracking number for your items by e-mail or text message.
-Your shipment is insured to a maximum of CHF 3,000.00 for International shipping and CHF 1,500.00 for National shipping.
-In case a higher insured value is desired, the buyer needs to contact us immediately via firstname.lastname@example.org.
 If you do not wish to have items delivered you can opt to collect them directly from the gallery premises at 10 Charles II Street, St. James’s, London at no extra cost.
 We cannot be held responsible for any delays occurred by Custom Procedures.

 7. Purchases made directly in the gallery premises in St. James’s, exclude you from executing the cancellation rights offered by Consumer Contracts Regulations 2013 stated below.